Skip to content

 Press "Alt" / "Option" to enable Pan & Zoom

-2. For Model Analytics: The journey begins in the ML Hub, where you train and deploy a model.
-The model's predictions (output dataset) are now available as a source in Workbooks.
+• For Model Analytics: Our journey begins in the ML Hub, where you train and deploy a model.
+Then the model's predictions are available as a source in Workbooks.
 You can build dashboards to monitor the model's performance over time or create "what-if" scenarios by changing input parameters.

-• For Builders: Accelerate dashboard creation by using natural language. > "TARS, create a new KPI panel showing total active_users for the last 30 days."
+"TARS, create a new KPI panel showing total active_users for the last 30 days from the @prod_users."

 Key Features for Builders

 • Low-Code Interface: Build sophisticated dashboards without writing front-end code.
-The UI handles panel arrangement, chart configuration, and interactivity.
+Our UI handles panel arrangement, chart configuration, and interactivity.

-• Governed Data Sources: By building exclusively on the Metric Store or deployed model outputs, Workbooks ensure that all dashboards are governed by a single source of truth.
-This eliminates inconsistency and ensures stakeholders see the same, accurate numbers everywhere.
+• Governed Data Sources: By building on top of curated datasets in your Data Catalog, we ensure that all dashboards are governed by a single source of truth.

 • Direct Model Integration: Seamlessly visualize the outputs of your deployed ML models.
 This is critical for monitoring model drift, evaluating accuracy, and explaining results to stakeholders.